getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 theFooFunc();
 ```

 If the module has just a default export that you want to import and bind to an identifier, you can opt to skip the `{ .. }` surrounding syntax for that binding.
-The `import` in this preferred case gets the nicest and most concise of syntaxes:
+The `import` in this preferred case gets the nicest and most concise of the `import` syntax forms:

 ```js
 import foo from "foo";